 Criminal Law – Preliminary Hearings

-Process of Preliminary Hearing
+Process of The Hearing

 After the accused and the Crown make closing statements about whether or not a trial should be had (or if the accused concedes committal to trial), the judge would decide whether there is enough evidence and if the accused has been “committed to stand trial.”
-The trial would then be held at the Superior Court of Justice.

 Should You Accept Your Right to a Preliminary Hearing?

 A preliminary hearing can be beneficial in cases where you wish to hear the Crown’s case and evidence against you.
 You may need evidence from Crown witnesses who are unlikely/unable to come to trial at a later date.
 It could help in the negotiations for the resolution of the case.